(Sounds like I can't keep a job doesn't it? More like I can't stand a job.)

 - Doug Hines

 The NEW CellularRestorationDiet.com (about humans, not cats lol) is an educational website in which you can learn about the optimal diet to restore your cells to health and vitality.

 The site is about Conscious, Intentional Self-Transformation.
 It's About a Fasting / Cleansing / Healing / Cell Renewal Way of Living.
 Achieving Health and Vibrancy is Just a Manifestation of One's Progress.
 Start Preparing Yourself for a Greater Journey.

 MeWe.com is a free, alternative social media platform to Facebook - without all the advertising and censorship.
 They don't make you the product, i.e. they don't sell your personal information to advance their own agenda.
 They don't push unwanted posts in your face on your news feed either.
 Had enough of Facebook?
 Come on over to MeWe.

 Please copy the following group info and send it to all of your Cat-Friends:

 Cat News Headlines - Cat Food Ingredients is the group where we discuss anything and everything cat.

-Classy Cats - Cats is an art gallery for posting pics of the most draw-dropping. most elegant cats you've ever seen.
+Classy Cats - Cats and Kittens is an art gallery for posting pics of the most draw-dropping. most elegant cats you've ever seen.